(Translate this site)

 A lone, non-helmeted motorcyclist zoomed past me as we abruptly met in a blind curve.
 I instantly deemed him posse due to the long gun strapped to his back.
 I got a brief follow up glance in my 180 degree rear view mirror before he vanished around the bend.
 The gun had a scope, making it appear to be a hunting rifle.
 Or sniper's gun, maybe.

-The very second we'd cleared the curve I stomped down on my emergency brake and pulled a 180 degree turn, figuring that would be the last thing the cyclist would expect of me-- as he was probably doing his own version of the same maneuver with a lot less mass to lug around.
-I had not a second to spare.
-I couldn't afford to let this guy get too far from me if he was a trained sniper sent to kill me-- for he could then at leisure blow my head apart with no warning whatsoever.
+The very second we'd cleared the curve, I stomped down on my emergency brake and pulled a 180 degree turn, figuring that would be the last thing the cyclist would expect of me-- as he was probably doing his own version of the same maneuver (only with a lot less mass to lug around).
+I had not a second to spare: I couldn't afford to let this guy get too far from me if he was a trained sniper sent to kill me-- for he could then at leisure blow my head apart with no warning whatsoever.

-And there we were right in his face, driving lamps and headlights ablazing, emergencies blinking, smoke boiling, tires and siren screaming-- and that whole mess coming straight at him in the middle of the road at God-awful speed.
+And there we were right in his face, driving lamps and headlights ablaze, emergencies blinking, smoke boiling, tires and siren screaming-- and that whole mess coming straight at him in the middle of the road at God-awful acceleration.

-The guy knew how to handle his bike though, and laid it down completely flat on the road, skidding out of the ramming zone and into the foliage off to the side.
-He hadn't lost his cool in spite of the sudden horrendous racket and massive threat.
+The guy knew how to handle his bike though, and laid it down completely flat on the road, skidding out of the ramming zone and disappearing into the foliage beyond highway's edge.
+He hadn't lost his cool, despite the sudden horrendous racket and massive threat.

-Shadow and I continued on around the bend, then pulled a repeat of the previous 180 turn, and headed back around again to see what was what.
+Shadow and I continued on around the bend, then pulled a somewhat less urgent repeat of the previous 180 turn, and headed back around again to see what was what.

-I came back around the curve as fast as I dared and screeched to a stop where the cyclist had hit the trees and bushes off-road.
-Luckily there was sufficient clear space on the road-side that Shadow wasn't blocking the curve.
+I came back around the curve as fast as I dared, and screeched to a stop where the cyclist had vanished into the trees and bushes off-road.
+Luckily there was sufficient clear space on the road-side that Shadow wouldn't block the curve while parked there.
 Unluckily, with my need for haste, I'd have to leave Shadow terribly exposed there for any passer-by-- innocent or malevolent-- to see.

 I hurriedly flipped off all my light and noise-makers, grabbed my shot gun-- now filled with scatter-shot rounds-- and went in looking for him, knowing this could be my end, one way or another.
 But the only alternative was to get splattered by him later from a distance with no chance at all.
 Damn him!
 I was going to have to actually shoot somebody to death here in self-defense-- if I lived through the next few seconds.
 And maybe get ambushed right after that by more posse members, if they came by while Shadow was sitting there in the open like that.

-"Gannon," he told me.
+"Gannon," he told me, after some more gasping from the pain.
 That made me examine his face really closely, in case I might need to describe him later to someone, or maybe watch out for him in the future.
 For I had no intention of killing him unless he forced me.

 "You know you're lucky I got to you before Headhunter, right?"
 I asked him.

 "Yeah.
 Lucky.
 You're the lucky one, you son of a bitch.
 I can't believe I let you catch me in that curve like that.
-Not one guy out of a million could have doubled back on me like that...how the hell did you do it so fast?"
-He coughed, painfully.
+How the hell did you do it so fast?" he coughed, wincing from the fresh suffering those spasms brought with them.
 "You turned that car as quick as I did my cycle!
 I didn't think that was possible!"

 "I've got nitrous oxide.
 Plus, I've been doing this for a while now," I told him.